FloatingArrayDesign/FAModel/README.md

 information about site soil conditions and an array's anchor characteristics to estimate the holding capacity of each anchor.

 ## Subpackages

 - anchors: contains modules for anchor capacity calculations
+- seabed: contains modules for seabed bathymetry and boundary information

+Please navigate into the subfolders for additional information.

+## Authors

+The NREL Floating Wind Array Design team.